menhera-org/TabArray/README.md

 See the [issues](https://github.com/menhera-org/TabArray/issues).
 Something missing you need?
 Please file a new feature request there.

+## Building the extension

+1. Install the latest Node.JS/NPM using [NVM](https://github.com/nvm-sh/nvm).
+2. In this directory, run `npm install`.
+3. Run `npm run build` for production builds, and `npm run dev` for development builds.

 ## License

 Copyright &copy; 2022 Menhera.org contributors.